-The list of identified \chg{open-source} robotic projects might be missing examples from Bitbucket and GitLab.
-Both platforms are used in the robotics community, however, they do not provide a code search API, which made it difficult to conduct a code-level search.
-We conducted a less precise query in Bitbucket and GitLab using \emph{behavior trees} and \emph{state machine} as a search term in the web interface.
-However for \bts, we could not identify any real robotics projects from that search.
-For \sms, GitLab returned results that they were hard to check if they use any of the subject libraries.
-We favored using GitHub due to the provided APIs flexibility and their integration with Python and other languages for mining, and being a platform widely used by developers to publish open-source projects compared to other platforms.
+\looseness=-1 The list of identified \chg{open-source} robotics projects might be missing examples from Bitbucket and GitLab.
+Both platforms are used in the robotics community; however, they do not provide a code search API, which makes it difficult to conduct a code-level search.
+We conducted a less precise query in Bitbucket and GitLab using \emph{behavior trees} and \emph{state machine} as search terms in the web interface.
+However, for \bts, we could not identify any real robotics projects from that search.
+For \sms, GitLab returned results for which it was hard to check if any of the subject libraries were used.
+We favored using GitHub for the flexibility of the provided APIs, for their integration with Python and other languages for mining, and because it is a platform widely used by developers to publish open-source projects.

 We have only considered projects using Python and C++ libraries with ROS support, while there might be other open-source robotics projects out there.
-We acknowledge that limiting our search to ROS-supported languages might have resulted in missing other robotic projects.
+We acknowledge that limiting our search to ROS-supported languages might have resulted in missing other robotics projects.
 However, we focused on the two dominant languages in ROS, assuming that this is the most representative framework for \chg{open-source} robotics.